 The Swift Company operated a large fleet of reefers to distribute meats from their slaughter houses to regional meat preparation distribution centers.
 In 1948, Swift had over 3700 cars in operation.
 The cars were largely wood but steel construction appeared in the fleet after 1954.
 With the exception of one group, all of the wood cars were either 36′ or 37′ long.
 This length was typical of the wood era.
 The wood cars do vary in details and dimensions from one series to another.
 The picture at the top of the pages illustrates variation in underframe and safety equipment.

-I have included a table that was once published in Railroad Modeling many years ago.
+I have included a table that was once published in Railmodel Journal many years ago.
 It shows how the fleet was not a monolithic design that you see on most model railroads.
 With the exception of the Sunshine HO kit, nearly all commercial models missed the mark on this legendary car.

 As you may know the cars wore several decoration schemes ranging from a yellow with black letters to bright red with billboard lettering.